FTMO Hidden Rules 2026: 9 Things They Don't Tell You on the Sales Page

 Real-time calculation means:

-Firms like FundedNext use balance-based drawdown if you need more room to let trades breathe.
+Firms like FundedNext and The 5%ers use balance-based drawdown if you need more room to let trades breathe.
+See our full comparison.

 4. Copy Trading Between Accounts